7 Best Sales Analytics Software on G2: My Go-to Picks (2026)

 Best sales analytics software G2 rating Best for Standout feature Pricing

-Salesforce Sales Cloud 4.4/5 Large and enterprise sales teams Advanced forecasting and end-to-end CRM integration Starts at $25/user/month
+Agentforce Sales (formerly Salesforce Sales Cloud) 4.4/5 Mid-market and enterprise sales teams Advanced forecasting and end-to-end CRM integration Free plan available.
+Paid starts at $25/user/month

-HubSpot Sales Hub 4.4/5 Small to mid-sized businesses Easy-to-use dashboards with native CRM analytics Free plan available; Paid starts at $45/month for 2 users
+HubSpot Sales Hub 4.4/5 Small to mid-sized businesses Easy-to-use dashboards with native CRM analytics Free plan available; Paid starts at $8/user/month

 Gong 4.8/5 Conversation-driven sales insights AI-powered deal intelligence and call analytics Custom